 The separation of the five clusters is one based on subtle community variations related to environmental factors.
 The locations of the five clusters are shown in Figure 4.41 over the survey area.
 This shows that the central well area is dominated by the main Cluster III, whilst Cluster IV, which includes the deeper site G1 is dotted throughout the area, and Cluster I (the single station G29), is found at the northwest extremity of the site.
 Whilst four out of the six Cluster V sites group together along the shelf break, only Cluster II remains within a tight geographical group of their own.
-Few correlations exist between the MDS axes and other environmental variables, although the axis 1 (vertical axis) tends to correlate with sorting and finer sediment size classes below phi 5 (coarse silt), and axis 2 showed minor correlations (P<0.01).
+Few correlations exist between the MDS axes and other environmental variables, although the axis 1 (vertical axis) tends to correlate with sorting and finer sediment size classes below phi 5 (coarse silt), and axis 2 showed minor correlations with sediment moisture content and the proportion of coarser sand fractions (P<0.01).